Child enticement, also sometimes referred to as solicitation of a minor, is an offense involving a person under age 18.

 For this reason, an individual who has been charged or expects to be charged with child enticement or any other federal sex crime needs the legal assistance of an experienced criminal defense attorney who can gather the pertinent facts and hire expert investigators when necessary.
-An attorney will offer legal advice on the best defense strategy for your case and cast reasonable doubt on any charges filed against you.
+An attorney will offer legal advice regarding the best defense strategy for your case and attempt to raise reasonable doubt as to any charges filed against you.

 What Are the Penalties for a Federal Child Enticement Conviction?

-Penalties for federal enticement charges differ based on the nature of the exchange between the defendant and the alleged victim, the methods that were used, the age of the victim, and the past criminal history of the offender.
-When a victim of enticement is older than 18, federal sentencing guidelines allow for prison terms up to 20 years.
-However, child enticement charges garner much stricter sentencing guidelines.
+Penalties for federal enticement charges differ depending upon the nature of the exchange between the defendant and the alleged victim, the methods that were used, the age of the victim, and the past criminal history of the defendant.
+When a victim of enticement is older than 18, federal sentencing guidelines allow for a term of incarceration of up to 20 years.
+Child enticement charges garner much stricter sentencing guidelines.

 A minimum 10-year sentence must be imposed by the court when the victim is under 18, with the possibility of life imprisonment in certain circumstances.
 The courts can also leverage fines up to $250,000 and order supervised release conditions that last for the entirety of the convicted individual’s life.

-A federal prosecutor will be looking for any aggravating factors and pushing for longer prison sentences in child enticement cases.
+A federal prosecutor may look for any aggravating factors and push for longer prison sentences in child enticement cases.
 Judges are given some latitude in determining sentencing outcomes.
-For example, a judge may consider the following during his or her deliberations:
+For example, a judge may consider the following: